Casual Elegance or Casual Sloppy

 Clothes make the man.
 Naked people have little or no influence on society. – Mark Twain

-Was this helpful?
-You’ll find more of Jeff’s Trusted Advisor Customer Service tips or subscribe to receive a new Business Building Tip every two weeks and stay up to date on all our upcoming events.
+You’ll find more of Jeff’s Trusted Advisor Customer Service tips or subscribe to receive a new Business Building Tip every two weeks.

-Interested in what Jeff’s training resources are?
-Click Shop or should you be interested in having Jeff present a customized presentation for your organization contact Jeff at [email protected]
+Curious about Jeff’s training resources?
+Click on Shop for details.
+If you’re interested in a customized presentation for your organization, contact Jeff at [email protected]